Report Map Tool

 - Move to Bottom: Moves the selected layer to the last position of the layer list.

 - Move to Top of Group: Moves the selected layer to the first position of its group.

 - Move to Bottom of Group: Moves the selected layer to the last position of its group.

-The Legend tab provides many configurable options to customize the legend that accompanies the map image.
+Legend gives the user many configurable options to customize the legend that accompanies the map image.

-- Position: Select where the map legend appears in relation to the map.
+Position: Where the map legend appears in relation to the map.

 - [None]: No legend is output.

 - Separate Field: The legend is handled as a separate reporting Snippet from the map.
-If Separate Field is chosen, a Layout tool or Overlay tool must be used prior to rendering.
+If Separate Field is chosen, Layout Tool or Overlay Tool must be used prior to rendering.

-- Layout to the Left: The legend appears on the left side of the map image.
+- Layout to the Left: The legend will appear on the left side of the map image.

-- Layout to the Right: The legend appears on the right side of the map image.
+- Layout to the Right: The legend will appear on the right side of the map image.

-- Background Color: The color of the legend box.
+Background Color: The color of the legend box.
 The background color should be the same color as the most prominent map feature to properly show certain styles of map objects.
-Polygon transparency, for instance, might not look the same in the legend unless the background color for the legend matches what the polygons are laying on top of in the map image.
+Polygon transparency, for instance my not look the same in the legend unless the background color for the legend matches what the polygons are laying on top of in the map image.

 Text Color: The color of the text on the legend.

 Font: The font style of the text on the legend.